2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

       ```

     - you can also create the .ansible.cfg in the ansible project directory as ansible.cfg(you can create it as a normal file here, not a hidden file)

+     ```tree-structure
       .
       ├── ansible.cfg
       ├── hosts
       ├── notes.md
-    └── test.yaml
+      └── test.yaml```

-- playbook"
+- playbook:
   - ordered list of tasks
   - plays and tasks run in order from top to bottom
   - written in YAML
-  - can have multiple plays(a group of tasks that you want to execute on sveral servers)
+  - can have multiple plays(a group of tasks that you want to execute on several servers)
 - executing a playbook:
   - `ansible-playbook -i hosts my-playbook.yaml`
-  - alternatively, in the ansible.cfg file yyou can configure the default inventory file with: `inventory = hosts` that way you c an run the command with the -i flag:
+  - alternatively, in the ansible.cfg file you can configure the default inventory file with: `inventory = hosts` that way you can run the command with the -i flag:
     - `ansible-playbook my-playbook.yaml`
 - "gather facts" module
   - automatically called by playbooks